hardevsanghera/ntnxAnsAws3tierMysqlVpc/README.md

      <li>$ ansible-playbook getImageplay.yaml - Or you can use the PC UI to upload the image as CentOS7.qcow2 from the URI above.</li>
      <li>$ ansible-playbook ntnxawsplay.yaml - deploy the 3-tier Laravel Tasks application into your AWS VPC and Nutanix Cluster</li>
 </ol>
 <p>The last task to be run will print out the public IP addresses of the loadbalancer (HAProxy) and the two webservers.
+In addition  if an email address is entered and enabled in vars/vars.yaml a completion email is sent out [You must setup the email server to use - I don't deploy one.
+In my setup I used Postfix on Ubuntu and Google SNMP servers].
 Point your browser to the IP address of the loadbalancer and you will be routed through to the Task Manager webapp.</p>
 For example:
 <code>
      TASK [(24 of 24) Print out IP addresses, open a web browser tab at the HAProxy IP address] *************